-- Quality control: Based on quality control rounds within the EuroClonality group, guidelines for interpretation and reporting of IG/TR Clonality testing have been provided (Langerak et al., Leukemia 2012, 26:2159-71).
-These guidelines describing the technical interpretation of the separate PCR tubes as well as the molecular interpretation are the basis for the Quality Assessment Schemes for IG/TR Clonality Testing in Suspected Lymphoproliferations/Lymphoma, which have been provided since 2015.
-Information about the EQAs can be obtained via: Clonality@kuleuven.be
+- External Quality Assessment: Based on quality control rounds within EuroClonality, guidelines for interpretation and reporting of IG/TR clonality testing have been provided (Langerak et al., Leukemia 2012, 26:2159-71).
+These guidelines, describing the technical interpretation of the separate PCR tubes as well as the molecular interpretation, are the basis for the EuroClonality External Quality Assessment (EQA) schemes for IG/TR Clonality Testing in Suspected Lymphoproliferations/Lymphoma, which have been provided since 2015.

-About BIOMED-2 Concerted Action BMH4-CT98-3936 and MEMBERS of EuroClonality
+About BIOMED-2 Concerted Action BMH4-CT98-3936 and EuroClonality

 The consortium started as BIOMED-2 study group and now continues collaboration under the name EuroClonality.